What Are The Best Credit Cards For Students With No Credit? How Can Students Start Building Credit?

 There is no need for a credit history to be approved

-Many credit products require a good credit history; if this is your first credit transaction, you probably won’t be approved for those premium travel rewards cards.
+Many credit products require an excellent record; if this is your first credit transaction, you probably won’t be approved for those premium travel rewards cards.
 On the other hand, first-time cardholders are the main focus of student credit cards.
 Consequently, you won’t even need to have one day of credit history to get approved for a student card.

 In other words, you can apply for a student credit card even if you have no credit history or score.
 But even if you don’t need a credit history, you will still need a source of income to apply for a student credit card (or any other credit card, for that matter).